Fixed rate and fixed term savings accounts

 Fixed rate savings accounts are not a type of tax-free savings account and aren’t the same as fixed rate ISAs.
 This means any interest you earn in a fixed rate savings account isn’t automatically protected against tax.
 However, thanks to the personal savings allowance (PSA), most UK taxpayers can earn interest on savings up to set amounts without paying tax.
 Basic rate taxpayers can earn up to £1,000 of interest per year, and higher-rate taxpayers up to £500.
 Additional rate taxpayers do not receive a PSA.

-According to HMRC, less than 5% of people pay tax on their savings income.
 If your interest does exceed the PSA, you will be taxed at your usual rate of income tax.
 So, if you’re a basic rate taxpayer and you exceed the £1,000 allowance, you’ll be taxed 20% on any interest over that amount.
+Higher rate taxpayers will be taxed 40% on any interest above their £500 PSA, while all interest earned by additional rate taxpayers is taxed at 45%.

 Can I lose my money if I save into a fixed rate account?